Seunkola/WordStats/Frontend/app/README.md

 ### `Getting Started`

-To have a feel of the app, you can view demo at <a href="">View Demo</a>.
+To have a feel of the app, you can view demo at <a href="https://whispering-coast-88423.herokuapp.com/">View Demo</a>.
 App features include:
 <ul>
     <li>allow user inputs, update input and delete input</li>
     <li>Converts text into ngram and return no of counts</li>